contentful/forma-36/MIGRATION.md

 <RadioButton name="someOption" id="radio" labelText="some label" />;
 ```

-This example would render only the input and the `labelText` would be set as the `aria-label`.
+_Note: This example would render only the input and the `labelText` would be set as the `aria-label`._

-On the version 4:
+You will do the following:

 ```jsx static=true
 import { Radio } from '@contentful/f36-components';